-A holistic view of the candidate
+A holistic view of the MBA candidate

 “It’s important that we take a very holistic view of a candidate,” David declares.
 (0:07)

-As a result, London Business School looks at factors ranging from academic experience and professional life to what kind of person you are, including your ambitions.
+As a result, London Business School looks at criteria ranging from academic experience and professional life to what kind of person you are, including your ambitions.
 “Do they have a global outlook?”
 David asks.
 “Do they have international experience or are they looking to build an international presence?”
 (0:20)

 A global mindset is an increasingly important trait that students must bring to the table.
 With the world becoming more and more globalized, businesses need leaders and employees who understand the complexities of working in a global environment, can collaborate across countries and cultures, and take advantage of global opportunities.

 The importance of collaboration & self-awareness

 “We look for evidence of a collaborative attitude as well,” David explains.
 “It’s really important that you want to learn from others and make the most of the fact that people are from all over the world bringing very different perspectives, so it’s key that you’re the kind of individual that is interested in other people.”
 (0:27)

 In order to collaborate effectively, “self-awareness is also important,” he says.
 “Do you know your strengths, your weaknesses, and the gaps you have coming into the program, so that you know what you can focus on during your time here?”
 (0:43)

 Do your research and be yourself